 This section will focus on the design of the SEMIoTICS unified Middleware, shown in Figure 1.
 Furthermore, it details all SEMIoTICS specifications that are relevant to the Middleware implementation, and how they were addressed.
 It must be noted that the Middleware is not a separate component of the SEMIoTICS architecture, which is detailed in D2.4 and D2.5, but rather the implementation of frameworks and APIs designed within T3.1-T3.4 and include the NFV, SDN, Semantic Interoperability and Pattern Engine frameworks.
+The mapping of Middleware modules with the respective layers of the SEMIoTICS architecture is also provided in Figure 1 via colour coding.
 These are deployed and evaluated in a testbed environment as part of T3.5.
 The Middleware ensures that functionalities such as establishing connectivity to a service, negotiating transport protocols and networking paths, as well as service scale-out and load balancing functions will be totally transparent for IoT applications, and are handled by the respective Middleware frameworks.
 The Middleware also serves the purpose of bridging these frameworks with the SEMIoTICS Backend layer and the Pattern orchestrator.
 The Pattern Orchestrator is responsible for defining policies leveraging the pattern language, which are enforced by the relevant Pattern Engine.
 These policies and requirements are then implemented in each domain by the respective framework (e.g., the networking policies are implemented by the SDN framework, Service policies by the NFV framework, etc.).